etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/react-native.md

 ### Installing Expo

-The fastest way to get started with a React Native application is to use the [Expo-cli](https://facebook.github.io/react-native/docs/getting-started).
+The fastest way to get started with a React Native application is to use the [Expo CLI](https://facebook.github.io/react-native/docs/getting-started).
 You can install it by running:

 ```
 yarn global add expo-cli